syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/empty-points.md

 # Empty points in ##Platform_Name## Circular Chart 3D control

-The data points those uses the `null` or `undefined` as value are considered as empty points.
-The empty data points are ignored and not plotted in the Circular Chart 3D.
-You can customize those points, using the `emptyPointSettings` property in series.
-The default mode of the empty point is `Gap`.
-Other supported modes are `Average`, `Drop` and `Zero`.
+Data points containing `null` or `undefined` values are considered empty points.
+These empty data points are ignored and not plotted in the Circular Chart 3D.
+You can customize the handling of empty points using the `emptyPointSettings` property in the series.
+The default mode for empty points is `Gap`.
+Other supported modes include `Average`, `Drop` and `Zero`.

 {% if page.publishingplatform == "typescript" %}